alexisvincent/systemjs-hmr/README.md

 When hot module replacement is added to an application there are a few modifications we may need to make to our code base, since the assumption that your code will run exactly once has been broken.

-There are three primary considerations you will need to make.
+There are three primary questions you may ask are
   1. How do I safely unload a module, in preparation for a new one?
   2. How do I know if this is the first load, or a `hot` load?
   3. If this is a `hot` load, how do I initialise the new module with state from the old one?